tapbos/tapbos.github.io/about/team.md

       <b>Wen-Hung Lin</b><br/>President
     </td>
     <td class="team-right">
       Wen-Hung was born in Taiwan but raised in Singapore.
-She studied Accounting at Nanyang Technological University and started her career in Singapore.
+She studied Accounting at Nanyang Technological University and started her career at PwC Singapore.
-      In 2006, Wen-Hung moved to Boston and continued her career in finance and accounting for the next 18 years before starting her own business/investing.
+      In 2006, Wen-Hung moved to Boston and continued her career in auditing at major financial institutions, served as audit director at State Street Corporation and Fidelity Investments.
+In 2024, she started an organization that focuses on assimilating international Asian students into the U.S. culture.
+      She also joined the TAP-Boston Board in the same year to further her support for the Taiwanese community in Boston.
       She is married with four kids age between 12–20.
-In her free time, she enjoys playing badminton and traveling with the family.<br/><br/>
+In her free time, she enjoys playing sports and exploring new places/traveling with the family.<br/><br/>
     </td>
   </tr>